T07E - Capital Gains Tax

 Reinvestment scheme for retired taxpayers or 65 years of age or older

 Taxpayers in retirement or aged 65 years or older can benefit from the total or partial exclusion of taxation of the gains even if they don’t reinvest the sale value in the acquisition, construction or expansion of another permanent house.
-In such cases the taxpayers must reinvest in:
+In such cases the taxpayers must reinvest within 6 months in:

-• Individual membership in an open pension fund or
+2) Individual membership in an open pension fund (Fundo de Pensões Aberto) or

 The taxable person or the respective spouse, on the date of the transfer of the property, is evidently in a state of retirement or is at least 65 years of age.